• Menu

 Shaw Lake is perfect for the relaxing alpine fishing.
 Between its tranquil setting, reliable offering of Brown and Brook Trout, and proximity to South Fork (it’s just 30 minutes away), this is a great spot for serious anglers and families with young kids alike.
 Another reason to go is that just down the road you’ll find an even bigger body of water that’s just as scenic: the Big Meadows Reservoir.

-It’s known for Rainbow Trout, Brook Trout, Brown Trout, Kokanee Salmon, is open year round, and allows boating.
+It’s known for Rainbow Trout, Brook Trout, Brown Trout, and Kokanee Salmon, is open year-round, and allows boating.
 This is a two-for-one fishing opportunity you won’t want to miss.

 Million Reservoir

-The only rules for fishing at this scenic reservoir located close to town is that you’ll need a fishing license and that you’re not allowed to make obvious Grandpa jokes based off this place’s name, like “I hope to catch a Million fish today,” or “Jeez, Bill, at this rate it’ll take you a Million years to catch something.”
-Come on, guys, haven’t we all heard dumb jokes like these a Million times?
+The only rules for fishing at this scenic reservoir located close to town are that you’ll need a fishing license and that you’re not allowed to make obvious Grandpa jokes based on this place’s name, like “I hope to catch a Million fish today,” or “Jeez, Bill, at this rate it’ll take you a Million years to catch something.”
+Come on, guys, haven’t we all heard dumb jokes like these a million times?

 But in all seriousness, this is a terrific, convenient fishing spot that will be perfect for inexperienced anglers trying to catch their first fish.
 It’s regularly stocked with hungry trout and is a great place to view wildlife.